What Fuel Do Indy Cars Use

 Octane rating measures how well a fuel resists knocking.
 Knocking can damage the engine and reduce speed.
 IndyCar fuel has a high octane rating, usually around 98 to 100.

-High octane fuel allows engines to run at higher compression.
+High octane fuel allows engines to run at higher compression ratios.
 This means more power and faster lap times.
-The fuel’s special blend supports the extreme conditions of IndyCar racing, ensuring reliability and speed.
+The fuel’s special blend supports the extreme conditions of IndyCar racing — temperatures, pressures, and RPMs far beyond anything a street car experiences.

 Fuel’s Role In Race Strategy

 Fuel plays a key role in IndyCar race strategy.
 Teams plan carefully to balance speed and fuel use.
-The choice and use of fuel affect how fast cars run and how long they can stay on track.
-Managing fuel well can make a big difference in race results.
+Every choice about fuel affects how fast cars run and how long they can stay on track before pitting.
+Managing fuel well can make or break a race result.

 Impact On Speed And Efficiency